slowave-ai/slowave/README.md

 ## What changes in your workflow?

+Slowave is transparent to your work.

 You still ask your agent to do normal work: fix a regression, add a migration, review a pull request.
 When it encounters a durable fact or decision, the installed lifecycle instructs your agent to preserve that claim.
-On a later task, Slowave can return a compact, scoped set of relevant recorded memories.
+On a later task, Slowave can return a compact, scoped set of relevant recorded memories to your agent, so that it can act upon its own memories.

-You carry on working as usual, you will only see:
+What you will see while working with your agent:
 - your agent activating Slowave for the current task and goal,
 - Slowave retrieving relevant context to your agent,
 - your agent sending feedback to Slowave on what was retrieved.